pudly/schmopera-hugo/content/articles/talking-with-singers-andrea-car.md

 lastmod = "2018-01-30T10:28:00-05:00"
-preamble = "Following his Royal Opera House debut in 2013, Italian tenor [Andrea Carè](/scene/people/andrea-care/) brings his signature Don José back to Covent Garden next month, starring opposite Gaëlle Arquez in Barrie Kosky's \"intense\" production of *Carmen*.\n\nIt was a treat to chat with Carè about sharing the stage with superstar colleagues, and the value of trusting one's instinct." publishDate = "2018-01-30T10:28:00-05:00" short_description = "\"I sincerely believe there’s not only one reason.
-I myself never decided or planned to sing professionally; I never thought I would manage my developing in a way that I could make this form of art my job.\"" slug = "talking-with-singers-andrea-car" title = "Talking with singers: Andrea Carè"
+preamble = "Following his Royal Opera House debut in 2013, Italian tenor [Andrea Carè](/scene/people/andrea-care/) brings his signature Don José back to Covent Garden next month, starring opposite Gaëlle Arquez in Barrie Kosky's \"intense\" production of *Carmen*.\n\nIt was a treat to chat with Carè about sharing the stage with superstar colleagues, and the value of trusting one's instinct." publishDate = "2018-01-30T10:28:00-05:00" short_description = "&quot;I sincerely believe there’s not only one reason.
+I myself never decided or planned to sing professionally; I never thought I would manage my developing in a way that I could make this form of art my job.&quot;" slug = "talking-with-singers-andrea-car" title = "Talking with singers: Andrea Carè"
 +++